Home

 We have a 2004 Terry Quantum by Fleetwood.
 We have just noticed water coming in around the skylight over the tub.
 We have checked on the roof and there are no cracks in the caulking or sealing and no cracks in the skylight itself.

-Since you do not tell me how much water is actually coming in, I just want to make sure that you are not mistaking some normal condensation that may form on the inside of a skylight due to humidity that normally occurs in the bathroom area.
+ANSWER: Hi Ann, since you do not tell me how much water is actually coming in, I just want to make sure that you are not mistaking some normal condensation that may form on the inside of a skylight due to humidity that normally occurs in the bathroom area.
 If you are sure that this is not condensation; then please follow the steps below to see if we can track down where the water is actually coming from.

 1. Since you say that you do not see any cracks in the skylight itself, we will assume that it is not the culprit here.
 You need to go on the roof of your trailer and inspect it again.
-Do not just check the caulking around the Skylight; you need to check any vents or accessories that are attached to roof within in 6 or 7 feet of the Skylight itself.
+Do not just check the caulking around the Skylight; you need to check any vents or accessories that are attached to the roof within 6 or 7 feet of the Skylight itself.

 There could be a vent or attachment that has cracked caulking, etc. around it that is causing water to leak into the trailer and it is traveling to the Skylight and leaking in there.
 Since you say that it happens when it is windy this is a good possibility.